stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
   </tr>
   <tr>
-   <td>availabilityConfig
+   <td>AvailabilityConfig
    </td>
    <td>AvailabilityType
    </td>
    <td>ReplicaCount for HA support.
 Does not affect data stores.
 High will enable HA support.
 This will provide better support in cases of failover but consumes more resources.
 <p>
 Options are: Basic and High (default).
    </td>